Columbia

 Location Efficient Zoning

-The City's zoning code provides for several different mixed use districts, development corridors, and neighborhoods.
-Pedestrian oriented development is of primary import in many of these zones as well as others throughout the city.
+The City's zoning plan provides for several different mixed-use districts, development corridors, and neighborhoods.
+Pedestrian-oriented development is of primary import in many of these zones as well as others throughout the city.

 Residential Parking Requirements